 Basic Parameters of Humidity Sensor

-So once you know all types of humidity sensors and its working principle and applications, now let us talk about some of their parameters.
+So once you know all types of humidity sensors and their working principle and applications, now let us talk about some of their parameters.

 It indicates the voltage deviation from the BFSL value and the measured output voltage value, converted to relative humidity.